YNAB for Alexa

 - Search for YNAB and select it.

-- Click Enable and you will be directed to a login page.
+- Click Enable.
+You will be directed to a login page.

-Sign in to your YNAB account and select the budget you want Alexa to use.
-Then, click
+- After signing in to your YNAB account, select the budget you want Alexa to use.

 Now that you have an Alexa client and have enabled the YNAB skill, you can begin talking to your budget.
 The YNAB skill supports many different variations of questions and prompts, but here are some best practices to get you started: